ELEVEN (11) QUESTIONS TO ASK YOUR SALES TAX CONSULTANT!

 Over the last few decades, the Texas Comptroller’s Office has issued over 100,000 Tax Policy Letters, which are drafted by Tax Policy Experts who are considered the agency tax experts.
-These Letters are considered a leading source of Sales Tax authority and are relied upon to this day by auditors, business owners and even consultants, to determine correct taxability.
+These Letters are considered a leading source of the Sales Tax authority and are relied upon to this day by auditors, business owners, and even consultants, to determine correct taxability.

 TTG has 4 former Texas Comptroller TAX POLICY EXPERTS (60 years total agency experience).
 Together, these 4 experts wrote over 5,000 Tax Policy Letters as well as performed other important agency functions which give TTG a leading position when it comes to Texas taxes.
-Full BIO information can be found on TTG’s website for their Tax Policy Experts: Gilbert Zamora – CPA (retired), John Fitzgibbons – CPA, Glenda Aguirre and George Aguirre.
+Full BIO information can be found on TTG’s website for their Tax Policy Experts: Gilbert Zamora – CPA (retired), John Fitzgibbons – CPA, Glenda Aguirre, and George Aguirre.

 8. DOES THE CONSULTANT HAVE ‘PROFESSIONAL LIABILITY INSURANCE?

 Ask the consulting firm if they have what is called ‘Professional Liability Insurance’ (‘Errors and Omissions’ – E&O).
 These policies help protect a client if a consulting firm has committed some form of negligence related to the audit.
 Be sure to ask if the policy is ‘active’ and how much coverage does it provide.
 Don’t be afraid to ask for a copy.
 These policies will award damages if the consultant causes damages to their client.